Infraspinatus atrophy due to a spinoglenoid notch cyst

 Group 1 was assigned the supine sleeper stretch and shoulder pendulum exercises.
 Group 2 was assigned the standing horizontal adduction (cross-body) stretch and shoulder pendulum exercises.
 Group 3 (control group) was assigned and performed shoulder pendulum exercises only and asked to perform 10 clockwise or counter-clockwise pendulum exercises twice a day.

-at reducing acute posterior shoulder tightness in the postoperative shoulder population when compared to the supine sleeper stretch and no stretch at all.
+The study noted that ‘the horizontal adduction stretch is more effective at reducing acute posterior shoulder tightness in the postoperative shoulder population when compared to the supine sleeper stretch and no stretch at all.

+Not surprised but wanted to share the information and maybe help someone use this for their clinical practice.
 Not sure why they chose supine sleeper stretch versus sidelying sleeper stretch but most likely because of pain tolerance.

 Traditionally, the sleeper stretch is performed in supine.
 It’s modified by having the patient rollback to potentially put the shoulder in a more comfortable position.
 We wrote a paper about this in JOSPT 2013 with @wilk_kevin and @toddrhooks